Big Bash League: Audience

+The Perth Scorchers have topped the lead for highest home attendance for the past 7 years, mainly due to their recent success and the state of the art Perth Stadium, which has been their home venue since 2018.

-Television
+Television audiences

-Australian television

 BBL games are currently broadcast in Australia on free-to-air television by the Seven Network and subscription television by Fox Cricket.
 The Seven Network broadcasts 45 of 61 Matches including the Finals Series.
 Fox Cricket televises all 61 Matches including 16 Matches exclusively in 4K.

 The rights were previously held by Network 10, who in 2013 paid $100 million for BBL rights over five years, marking the channel's first foray in elite cricket coverage.

 Network 10's BBL coverage became a regular feature of Australian summers and attracted an average audience of more than 943,000 people nationally in 2014–15 season, including a peak audience of 1.9 million viewers for the final between the Scorchers and Sixers.

 The 2015–16 season attracted an average audience of 1.13 million for each match in Australia this season, an 18% increase over the previous season.
 A cumulative audience of 9.65 million watched the matches in Australia, out of which 39% were women.
 The opening Sydney Derby match of the season attracted a peak audience of 1.53 million.
-The last group match between Renegades and Strikers in Session 2 was watched by an average audience of 1.36 million, which peaked at 1.67 million.
+The last group match between Renegades and Strikers in Season 2 was watched by an average audience of 1.36 million, which peaked at 1.67 million.
 The BBL Final was watched by an average audience of 1.79 million, which peaked at 2.24 million viewers.
 This was the first time that the ratings for a BBL match crossed the 2 million mark.
 The KFC BBL|10 Final reached 2.5 million viewers on Seven and 669,000 on Foxtel, capping an extraordinary season in which as players, officials, staff and broadcast partners successfully navigated through the many challenges presented by the COVID-19 pandemic.

-Broadcasters

-The eleventh season of the big bash league will reach more fans than ever before.